They Who Feed on Shadows - Episode 6

 I passed through a soundproof hallway that led to the patient waiting room and knocked on my mom’s office door.

-“Come in?”
+“Come in.”
 Sylvia stopped taking notes and examined me over the tops of her reading glasses.
 Her hair was bobbed short.
 She wore a purple old lady sweater and practical slacks.
+A fresh cup of tea steamed on a small table beside her chair.
 “Oh Jude, hello son.
 Are you okay?”

-Sylvia smiled brightly, obviously pleased, “That’s Burt Thomas.”
+Sylvia smiled brightly, obviously pleased with herself, “That’s Burt Thomas.”

 “The weatherman from Channel 7?”